Are You Really Eating A Healthy Diet?

 Eating local foods in season is still a common practice in many parts of the world.
 Indigenous cultures that produce a large number of centenarians (people living past 100 years) have been studied for their dietary practices to find the key to their health and longevity.
 Scientists have tried to isolate particular foods these people are eating to find the secret to their long, healthy lives.
 Many of these studies, however, seem to overlook the obvious fact that Indigenous people have never eaten foods grown outside their region.
 Additionally, when you view the diets in longevity studies through the lens of Chinese Medicine dietary therapy, there are many similarities between their food choices.
 Especially noticeable are the larger proportion of locally grown vegetables, rice, whole grains, an absence of sugar or processed food, and smaller quantities of protein than their Western counterparts.

-At Adelaide City Acupuncture offers the best acupuncture and Chinese medicine service in town.
+Adelaide City Acupuncture offers the best acupuncture and Chinese medicine service in town.
 We are registered acupuncturist and Chinese medicine practitioner.
 We have HICAPS facilities onsite, and you can claim a private health insurance rebate, such as Medibank Private, in the clinic and only pay the gap.
 In your first visit, we start working with your pulse taking, tongue checking, physical palpation, and examination.
 Then we will collect all related information about your diet, your overall lifestyle, exposure to toxins, hereditary factors and medications taking.
 Consequently, by working with both the symptoms and cause, we will form a treatment plan for your approval and treatments to follow.
 By doing so, we can provide the most personalised effective therapy with minimal side effects.

 Your acupuncture treatment may combine with other alternative medicine, such as Chinese herbs, Tui-Na massage, cupping and laser acupuncture.
 It can also use in conjunction with your other routine care and prescription medications.
-The treatments are painless and non-invasive; it will not affect your daily lifestyle during the treatment plan.
+The treatments are painless and non-invasive; they will not affect your daily lifestyle during the treatment plan.

 Our acupuncture treatments are based on clinical evidence and will also improve your general health.
 Balancing the hormonal level and reducing stress can also help you feel and function better overall.